-The agri environment scheme promoted by the Carrs Wetland Project was called ‘Environmental Stewardship.’
-(Replaced in 2015 by an updated scheme called ‘Countryside Stewardship) It allocated European agricultural subsidies according to a formula devised by Natural England.
-There were 2 tiers of Environmental Stewardship; Entry Level and Higher Level.
-In Entry Level farmers picked from a menu of straightforward environmental management actions in addition to basic requirements common to all.
-Entry Level schemes lasted five years.
+The agri-environment scheme promoted by the Carrs Wetland Project was called ‘Environmental Stewardship.’
+It allocated European agricultural subsidies according to a formula devised by Natural England.
+There were 2 tiers of Environmental Stewardship; Entry Level (ELS) and Higher Level (HLS).
+In Entry Level farmers picked from a menu of straightforward environmental management actions.
+ELS agreements lasted five years, HLS ten years.

 Higher Level Stewardship (HLS)

-Higher Level Stewardship (or HLS) involved more complex environmental management than Entry Level (ELS), requiring support and advice from local advisers.
-More complex types of management demand greater commitment, but yield more significant environmental gains and so they attracted correspondingly higher levels of financial support over a longer period.
+Higher Level Stewardship involved more complex environmental management, requiring support and advice from local advisers.
+More complex types of management demand greater commitment, but yield more significant environmental gains, so they attracted correspondingly higher levels of financial support over a longer period.
 Agreements tailored to local circumstances were signed for ten years.
 All the wetland restoration options came under HLS.